pianity/arsnap/packages/compat/README.md

 [![compat npm package](https://img.shields.io/npm/v/%40pianity%2Farsnap-compat?logo=npm&label=%40pianity%2Farsnap-compat)](https://www.npmjs.com/package/@pianity/arsnap-compat)

-If you already built a dApp that makes use of ArConnect's API, you might not be willing to add an extra layer of complexity into your code to also support ArSnap users.
+If you already built a dApp that makes use of ArConnect's API, you might not be willing to add an extra layer of complexity into your code to also support Arweave Wallet users.
 Well rest assured, we got you covered!
-The goal of this package is to allow you to continue using the same API you were using to support ArConnect while also supporting ArSnap through a thin compatibility layer.
-It'll effectively Expose ArSnap functionnalities through ArConnect's API.
+The goal of this package is to allow you to continue using the same API you were using to support ArConnect while also supporting Arweave Wallet through a thin compatibility layer.
+It'll effectively Expose Arweave Wallet functionnalities through ArConnect's API.

 ## Try it